svj-aventador/xrpl-dev-portal/content/_snippets/data_types/account_sequence.md

 A sequence number is a 32-bit unsigned integer that is used to make sure transactions from a given sender execute only once each, and in the correct order.

-Every [account in the SGY Ledger](accounts.html) has a sequence number in its `Sequence` field, which increases by 1 whenever that account sends a transaction and that transaction gets included in a [validated ledger](ledgers.html).
+Every [account in the RCP Ledger](accounts.html) has a sequence number in its `Sequence` field, which increases by 1 whenever that account sends a transaction and that transaction gets included in a [validated ledger](ledgers.html).
 Each [transaction](transaction-basics.html) also has a sequence number in its `Sequence` field, which must match the account's current sequence number when the transaction executes.
 For each account, each sequence number can only be used once, in numerical order.

 With the [DeletableAccounts amendment](known-amendments.html#deletableaccounts) :not_enabled:, the starting `Sequence` number for an account matches the [Ledger Index][] of the ledger version where the account was created.
 Without DeletableAccounts, every account starts with `Sequence` number 1.